Sure, everyone knows Austin, Houston, and Dallas, but what about all the charming small towns in between that make up the heart and soul of Texas?

 Boerne is one of the best small towns in Texas for nature lovers as it sits right on the Guadalupe River in the Texas Hill Country, an easy day trip from several Texas cities.

-Visitors will enjoy visiting the Hill Country Mile that is Boerne’s main street historic district.
-This area of this small town is a shoppers paradise and is packed with art galleries, eclectic home shops, antique shops, boutiques, and cafes.
+his area of this small town is a shopper’s paradise and is packed with art galleries, eclectic home shops, antique shops, boutiques, and cafes.

 After a fun day of outdoor activities on this road trip, spend the evening relaxing in one of the many wineries, distilleries, or breweries that call Boerne home.